collective/pyf.aggregator/README.rst

     $ python -m venv venv
     $ ./venv/bin/pip install -e .

-For the connection to typesense we need to define some environment variables in a .env file.
+For the connection to Typesense we need to define some environment variables in a .env file.

 .. code-block:: ini